opencurriculai/data_science_curriculum/docs/curriculum.md

     - Learn how to create state of the art models using the Fastai Library with Part 1 of their course.
 We suggest taking both the Fastai and Deep Learning Specialization courses together since one is more focused on coding while the other is more focused on the theory and math behind it.
 While you're at it, follow Fastai's course with their book.
     - Both Chirs Maning's and Justin Johnson's (he used to teach the very popular CS231n at Stanford) courses are world class and will give you deep insights into the worlds of Natural Language Processing (NLP) and computer vision.
 Be sure to do the assignments since they have you code algorithms from scratch and give you a solid foundations to progress further.
 Both have updated YouTube videos of their 2021 course.
     - The transformer architecture is widely used these days.
-To get a solid grap of what they are, be sure to read some of Jay Alammar's blogpost on the subject.
+To get a solid grasp of what they are, be sure to read some of Jay Alammar's blogpost on the subject.
     - Visit the [deep learning Resource Hub section](/resource_hub/deep_learning) for a list of complementary learning material.